 The Lodgepole Visitor Center has a movie that is shown upon request.
-You can also learn about the natural and human history of Southern Sierra Nevada Mountains.
+You can also learn about the natural and human history of the Southern Sierra Nevada Mountains.

 Where can I find out about staying/camping in Sequoia National Park?

 We are working on a ton of coverage about places to stay and camping in Sequoia!
-Keep an eye out for more on the Wukaschi Lodge soon.
+Keep an eye out for more on the Wukaschi Lodge

 Is there a Junior Ranger Program at Sequoia National Park?

 The Junior Ranger program for Sequoia National Park and Kings Canyon National Park are combined.
-There are multiple activities to choose from the complete the program.
+There are multiple activities to choose from complete the program.
 Many of the activities can be done while enjoying lunch or a meal in the park.